 - 2.1 This method discusses the Idaho State Police Forensic Services (ISPFS) requirements for the approval of portable breath testing instruments used to perform evidentiary breath testing in the field.
 The requirements are such that the instrument shall be certified through a calibration certificate and shall respond to known standards within defined criteria.
 The initial certifications are performed prior to being used within the state for evidentiary breath testing and if the instrument needs recertification.
 Approval of the instrument within the state for evidentiary breath testing concurrently approves the manufacturer as the source of the instruments. - 2.2 It is the recommendation of ISPFS that the Portable Testing Instruments be recalibrated on a regularly scheduled basis.
-This schedule is a laboratory recommendation, and the calibration interval shall be set in IDAPA 11.03.01 by administrative rule. - 2.2.1 Instruments that are utilized for screening purposes and not utilized for quantitative evidentiary purposes, need not adhere to the calibration schedule recommendations as set forth in this method. - 2.3 ISPFS will monitor the calibration frequency for trends to identify if the calibration interval is appropriate or should be adjusted.
+This schedule is a laboratory recommendation, and the calibration interval shall be set in IDAPA 11.03.01 by administrative rule. - 2.2.1 Instruments that are utilized for screening purposes and not utilized for quantitative evidentiary purposes, need not adhere to the calibration schedule recommendations as set forth in this method. - 2.2.2 Instruments calibrated using this method shall remain calibrated until the expiration date as indicated on their most recent certification issued by the Idaho State Police Forensic Services Laboratory. - 2.3 ISPFS will monitor the calibration frequency for trends to identify if the calibration interval is appropriate or should be adjusted.

-- 3.1 Equipment: - Lifeloc FC20/FC20BT with Idaho specific software 3.1.1 - 3.1.2 Breath alcohol simulators (Guth models 2100, 12v-500 or equivalent) - 3.1.3 Refrigerator - 3.1.4 Incubator - 3.1.5 Label maker with vinyl coated labels or equivalent - 3.1.6 EasyCal® Station and manufacturer's ZOC software - Traceable calibrated barometer (1 mBar readability, ±5 mBar accuracy) 3.1.7 - 3.1.7.1 Barometers: Traceable calibrated barometers are required to be calibrated by an authorized and qualified vendor or replaced prior to their expiration date.
+- 3.1 Equipment: - 3.1.1 Lifeloc FC20/FC20BT with Idaho specific software - 3.1.2 Breath alcohol simulators (Guth models 2100, 12v-500 or equivalent) - 3.1.3 Refrigerator - 3.1.4 Incubator - 3.1.5 Label maker with vinyl coated labels or equivalent - 3.1.6 EasyCal® Station and manufacturer's ZOC software - 3.1.7 Traceable calibrated barometer (1 mBar readability, ±5 mBar accuracy) - 3.1.7.1 Barometers: Traceable calibrated barometers are required to be calibrated by an authorized and qualified vendor or replaced prior to their expiration date.
 Expired barometers shall be labeled as expired and shall not be used for calibration and certification purposes. - 3.1.7.2 Barometers with a 2-year certification should be acquired in a staggered yearly format (one per year).
 Each barometer will have its barometric pressure monitored and recorded on dates in which the instrument is used from the date of acquisition until its certification has expired.
-Comparison versus the other/new barometers will ensure continued accuracy throughout the lifecycle of the use of all barometers. - Certified Reference Material (CRM): 3.2 - 3.2.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, 0.160 and 0.200 g/210L. - 3.2.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures (\sim 20° C - 25° C) and only used above \sim 100PSI or ~10% of tank pressure. - 3.2.2 Premixed alcohol simulator solutions in the target concentrations of 0.080, 0.100 and 0.200 g/210L.
+Comparison versus the other/new barometers will ensure continued accuracy throughout the lifecycle of the use of all barometers. - 3.2 Certified Reference Material (CRM): - 3.2.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, 0.160 and 0.200 g/210L. - 3.2.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures ($\sim 20^{\circ}$ C 25° C) and only used above ~ 100 PSI or $\sim 10\%$ of tank pressure. - 3.2.2 Premixed alcohol simulator solutions in the target concentrations of 0.080, 0.100 and 0.200 g/210L.